denvar-labs/MarioKart64/Patches/Multiplayer_Hack/README.md

 * `KA Rules` – Original track order (Mushroom → Flower → Star → Special).
 * `VA Rules` – Custom tournament order: (Mushroom → Special → Star → Flower).

+### ⚡ Bolt Fix (NEW)
+* Prevents the lightning item from launching you uncontrollably on downhill slopes.
+* When enabled, horizontal speed is capped at **90 km/h** while the lightning shrink effect is active (configurable in the source code).
+* The limit **only applies during the lightning effect**; normal gameplay and top speed are untouched.
+* Players using a Star (invincibility) are **not affected**, because the lightning does not shrink them.
+* Fully optional, selectable from the in‑game menu.

 ### ⚙️ Menu & Gameplay Options
 * **Game Pacing (Scaling):** `default`, `30 fps`, `60 fps` (moved to top of menu).
 * **Widescreen:** Toggle on/off.